aoloe/photoTweaker/README.md

 #Goal

-A simple photo "tweaker" allowing to fast crop and resize an image and (eventually) apply a bunch of predefined filter.
+A simple photo "tweaker" allowing to fast crop and resize an image and apply a bunch of predefined filter.
 PhotoTweaker is thought as an interactive step inside of a workflow.

 This is not -- and never will be -- a full fledged image editor.